 The operation went ahead as planned without any complication and I was discharged home two hours after the operation.

 I wanted to investigate the causes of my miscarriage.
-Mr Raza arranged for cytogenetics analysis of the sample to investigate an chromosomal problems.
-I also returned to clinic after two weeks for a series of blood tests for a thorough check.
+Mr Raza arranged for cytogenetics analysis of the sample to investigate chromosomal problems.
+I also returned to the clinic after two weeks for a series of blood tests for a thorough check.

 I had my follow up after my first period since the operation, which was around 6 weeks later.
 Mr Raza explained all the result and carried out a scan to make sure everything was well again.
 It was a very sad time for myself and my partner and would not have been able to cope if it was for Mr Raza.
 He handed the situation so well.
-He also advised me to contact him on my next positive pregnancy test for medication and to see him for early dating scan.
+He also advised me to contact him on my next positive pregnancy test for medication and to see him for an early dating scan."